kcouchy/printf/README.md

 • %s Prints a string (as defined by the common C convention).

-• %p The void * pointer argument has to be printed in hexadecimal format.
+• %p Prints a pointer (in hexadecimal format).

 • %d Prints a decimal (base 10) number.